fusion94/ignition/README.md

 ## Compatibility

-I have only tested this on Mac OS X 10.8 (Mountain Lion), with Xcode 4.5.1, and/or the Command Line Tools release from Oct.
+I have only tested this on freshly formatted Mac OS X 10.8 (Mountain Lion), with Xcode 4.5.1, and/or the Command Line Tools release from Oct.
 3, 2012.
 I make no claims that it will work on other systems with other versions of the above software.

 ## Limitations